bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 DOTFILES_HOME - work-tree of files such as .bash_profile.
 It is used in files such as dotfiles.sh as a checkout destination.
 This should be set to the user home (${HOME}) for use and to the work area repo for testing (e.g. ${HOME}/git/dotfiles).

-DOTFILES_REPO - Like DOTFILES-HOME but the git-dir instead of work-tree.
+DOTFILES_REPO - Like DOTFILES_HOME but the git-dir instead of work-tree.

 DOTFILES_DEBUG - Debug flag to enable debug prints when entering and leaving a file.